bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 ## Overarching Considerations Checklist
 - [ ] SCM tool has been chosen and all team members have access
-- [ ] Release management activities have been performed including s branching strategy and versioning
+- [ ] Release management activities have been performed (refer to the release management checklist)
 - [ ] A base package for the project has been defined
 - [ ] A SonarQube project has been created
-- [ ] All team members have SonarLinyt
+- [ ] All team members have SonarLint installed on their IDEs
+- [ ] Database Management System
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc0ODE5NTQzOF19
+eyJoaXN0b3J5IjpbMTgxMDk1ODIzNl19
 -->